 The links at the end of this article provide excellent information about institutions, their success rates and statistics.

-If you are going to study in another town or city, make a proper visit there to see if you will like life at that city or town.
+If you are going to study in another town or city, make a proper visit to see if you will like life there.
 This is particularly important if you want to go to a rural college or a city college – as you can imagine, there are some big differences.

-There are basic considerations when studying away from home - this can be the location in the country (the countryside for instance, or on an island), how far it is away from your family (you might not want to spend much money on travel) and the transport links (if you need to travel between campuses, or the distance the university or college is from the town or city centre).
+There are basic considerations when studying away from home - this can be the location, how far it is away from your family and how often you intend to visit, and the transport links for getting around the town and city and to/from the campus.

 Living away from home on a student budget is challenging and difficult to balance.
 Don’t forget to take advantage of advice on costs of living and budgeting on individual college and university websites.
 You could also consider getting a part time job to supplement your funds.